-On behalf of the Board, we would like to extend our appreciation to all our valued shareholders, dealers, suppliers, service providers, bankers, and business associates for their continued support as well as to the management team and staff for their dedication and contribution to the Group.
+We would like to thank our fellow Board members for their counsel and commitment during the year and the management team and staff for their dedication to the Group.
+On behalf of the Board, we would like to extend our heartfelt gratitude to our esteemed shareholders, customers, suppliers, service providers, bankers, and business associates for their continued confidence and support as we navigate through the market challenges.

-MR LAI HOCK MENG Chairman and Independent Director
+MR LAI HOCK MENG

+Chairman and Independent Director

-LIM SOO KONG @ LIM SOO CHONG Founder, CEO and Executive Director
+LIM SOO KONG @ LIM SOO CHONG

+Founder, CEO and Executive Director